pikuskrystian/IoTLightController/README.md

 ![](./docs/CableSetup.png)

-The the expander module connect RGB diode like this:
+The expander module connect RGB diode like this:

 ![](./docs/CableExpander.png)